Talya1412/completeDiscordQuest/README.md

-# FarmQuests for Vencord
+# CompleteDiscordQuest for Vencord

-This is a porting of the original BetterDiscord(BD) plugin [FarmQuests](https://github.com/nicola02nb/BetterDiscord-Stuff/tree/main/Plugins/FarmQuests).
+This is a porting of the original BetterDiscord(BD) plugin [CompleteDiscordQuest](https://github.com/nicola02nb/BetterDiscord-Stuff/tree/main/Plugins/CompleteDiscordQuest).

-A Vencord(VC) plugin that farms you multiple discord quests in background simultaneously.
+A Vencord(VC) plugin that completes you multiple discord quests in background simultaneously.

 ## Credits: